amusarra/esp32-mqtt-publish-subscribe/README.markdown

 Now that we have chosen PlatformIO as a software development support tool, we can move on to analyze the developed code.

 ## 2. Writing the software for the ESP32
-The main responsibilities for the software to be created for the ESP32 are: the reading of environmental data and the subsequent publication on the topic esp32 / telemetry_data through the Message Broker, as well as receiving the commands from the topic esp32 / command and the subsequent execution of the same.
+The main responsibilities for the software to be created for the ESP32 are: the reading of environmental data and the subsequent publication on the topic esp32/telemetry_data through the Message Broker, as well as receiving the commands from the topic esp32/command and the subsequent execution of the same.
 The macro responsibilities are indicated below.

 1. I2C setup for the GY-BME280 sensor